Product Updates — 7 min

 When you run a global business, it's easy to lose count of all the tasks you have to juggle.
-Establishing clear goals does not always get the time and attention it deserves when every day brings new and unexpected challenges.
+Establishing clear goals and working toward them often comes second to keeping the company running smoothly.

-Goals are crucial in aligning every employee with the unique company mission.
+Goals are crucial in aligning every employee with the company’s unique mission.
 Done right, setting company-wide goals can provide direction to workers at all levels, increase productivity, and boost revenue.
-Aligning the team with the goals ensures that everyone in the company is working toward the same thing.
+Aligning your team with these goals ensures that everyone in the company is working toward the same thing.

 Setting and communicating goals can be tricky for global and remote teams, where employees may be spread all over the world.
-That's precisely where goal-setting and alignment are the most important, though.
+But these situations are where goal-setting and alignment are the most important.

 Strategies for defining company-wide global team goals